lifedox/granular-configuration-language/doc-spec/eagerio.md

   - Load, Merge, and Build all occur in the thread.
     - EagerIO Tags spawn at their thread from this thread.
   - The performance cost of the thread due to the GIL is maximal.
-    - Python will interlace configuration loading with the main thread until the load is complete.
+    - Python will interlace configuration loading with the main thread until loading is complete.
 - You can use EagerIO Tags and EagerIO Loading independently or together.

 :::{note}